Artist at Work

 Next Step ~ Moving Beyond All Expectations

 In a flash of pure inspiration, the bright light of my creative vision intensified until I could clearly see an unlimited potential for artistic growth and expansion.
 As the father of two children, I can readily compare this epiphany to the moment I realized that Christopher and Victoria had become adults, each with their own ideals and preferences as to how they would like to proceed with their lives.
-I understood in that moment, without question, that it was time for me to step back and watch them take charge of their own lives, for better or for worst best.
+I understood in that moment, without question, that it was time for me to step back and watch them take charge of their own lives, for better or for best.
 Similar to the that realization, during the witnessing and acknowledgment of the maturation of my creative powers, I was filled with a profound sense of peace and acceptance.
 The acceptance was universal in nature.
 Not only was I ready to accept my higher purpose in the world, an acceptance which made it possible for me to fully embrace the role of being a multi-talented and exceptionally educated Visual Artist and Writer, but I also sensed an absolute acceptance of the person I’d become by the broader world around me.
 It was a lot like stepping through a doorway; a doorway I’d been standing outside of for far too long.
 Suddenly, my previously ephemeral and subjective visions were solidified into a treasure trove of concrete and identifiable forms and concepts.
 Abstract ideas became visually accessible to my mind by way of my heart (intuitively).
 I was born with a passion for creativity, so I’m accustomed to spiritual breakthroughs, but this awakening I experienced was something entirely new, its echoes are still reverberating throughout my mind, my body and my spirit.

 I’ve been unable to pinpoint exactly when this metamorphosis took place, in truth it seemed to occur over the course of three or four days, but I can tell you that it happened sometime during the past month (November 2025).
 So, what does this transformative experience mean, and how does it inform the next steps in my creative journey?
 That’s an excellent question!
 Read on, and I’ll do my best to describe the vision of what comes next.